farhiongit/c_thread_pool/README.md

 > Otherwise, it would have no effect (as workers are already running) and `errno` would be set to `ECANCELED`.

 - The user-defined function `allocator`:
-    - should fully initialize and return the global resource of the thread pool ;
+    - should fully initialise and return the global resource of the thread pool ;
     - is passed the `global_data` of the thread pool as an argument ;
     - will generally be called once per thread pool, before processing the very first task.
 - The user-defined function `deallocator`:
     - should fully release the global resource of the thread pool ;
     - is passed the resource to deallocate, as previously returned by `allocator`, as an argument ;
-    - will generally be called once per thread pool, after all tasks have been processed or canceled.
+    - will generally be called once per thread pool, after all tasks have been processed or cancelled.

 Moreover, if the thread pool remains idle (waiting for tasks to process) for too long (see [below](#timeout-delay-of-idle-workers)), resources will be deallocated automatically, and will be reallocated automatically when the thread pool gets alive again.